I Got "Milk Bath Nails", The Understated Manicure Trend Taking Over Salons

 ADVERTISEMENT

-If you're doing milk bath nails at home, Streets says that a good, even painting technique is imperative when applying sheer shades, but it's how you handle the bottle that counts the most.
-"Pre-painting, make sure you gently roll the nail polish between your hands for a few seconds," she says.
-"This will mix the polish without creating bubbles and ensure an even, streak-free coat of color on application."
-Proper prep is also important to ensure the nail plate surface is clean and buffed so that color application will be smooth.
-Consider a nail polish remover with acetone to get rid of any debris or oils from your nail bed, and a gentle buffer such as Deborah Lippmann Smooth Operator Buffer Nail File.

-To emulate the milk bath manicure at home with regular polish, Streets recommends essie Nail Polish in Marshmallow or Allure depending on your skin tone.
-"Allure is slightly creamier and warmer in color so more suitable for darker skin tones," says Streets.
-"Also try OPI Funny Bunny, which is currently trending as the summer nail color and is popular with celebrities."
-She also loves Chanel La Base Camélia for those looking for a tinted treatment product with added nail care.
-"Always start with a base coat, and when adding color, use the three-stroke painting technique," says Streets.
-"Apply polish down the center of your nail, then each side in one application to evenly distribute the product."
-Streets says that two thin coats of a sheer polish color should give the perfect consistency to achieve the milky manicure look.
+"Always start with a base coat, and when adding colour, use the three-stroke painting technique," says Streets.
+"Apply polish down the centre of your nail, then each side in one application to evenly distribute the product."
+Streets says that two thin coats of a sheer polish colour should give the perfect consistency to achieve the milky manicure look.
 Then, all you'll need is a cookie.